ZipCode-UA/Solar-System/README.md

 # Solar-System

-Solar-Sytem is a GitHub collaboration demo
+Solar-Sytem is a physically based astrophysics simualtor and game engine utilizing raylib as an OpenGL wrapper.

 ## Contributing